Nancy Pelosi Says Donald Trump Is ‘Not Worth’ Impeaching

 Even before the Democratic Party reclaimed control of the House of Representatives in last November’s election, a frequent question was whether or not the Democrats would pursue impeachment of President Trump.

-While two Democratic Congressmen, Al Green and Brad Sherman, have introduced articles of impeachment against Trump multiple times since 2017, and Rep. Rashiba Tlaib of Michigan famously declared “impeach the [expletive],” the Democrats have not launched a full-scale impeachment effort.
+While two Democratic congressmen, Al Green and Brad Sherman, have introduced articles of impeachment against Trump multiple times since 2017, and Rep. Rashiba Tlaib of Michigan famously declared “impeach the [expletive],” the Democrats have not launched a full-scale impeachment effort.
 Conventional wisdom states that the Democrats will wait for Special Counsel Robert Mueller’s report, or possibly the outcome of other existing investigations, before going forward with impeachment.

 Now, the Democrats’ leader in the House appears to have thrown cold water on the impeachment talk.

-House Speaker Nancy Pelosi, in a new profile in The Washington Post, declared that she doesn’t support the impeachment of the president, for a surprising reason: He’s not worth the trouble that impeachment would cause.
+House Speaker Nancy Pelosi, in a new profile in The Washington Post, declared that she doesn’t support the impeachment of the president, for a surprising reason: he’s not worth the trouble that impeachment would cause.

 “I’m not for impeachment,” Pelosi said in the interview, noting that she was making news by saying this to the press for the first time.
 “But since you asked, and I’ve been thinking about this: Impeachment is so divisive to the country that unless there’s something so compelling and overwhelming and bipartisan, I don’t think we should go down that path, because it divides the country.
 And he’s just not worth it.”